Congregation Beth Israel (Worcester, Massachusetts): 1990s to present

 In the early 1990s, the congregation still numbered around 530 member families.
 In 1994, the synagogue and Rosenbaum were the subject of the book And They Shall be My People: An American Rabbi and His Congregation, the observations of Paul Wilkes, who had spent two and a half years with Rosenbaum and the congregation.

 During that period, the synagogue operated with annual budget deficit, which had risen to $210,000 (today $).
 The board of directors raised annual dues from $650 (today $) to $950 (today $), but membership fell to 499 families, and Wilkes was concerned that Rosenbaum's job was threatened.
 By 1995, however, the deficit had been eliminated, and Rosenbaum was signed to a new three-year contract.

 In the fall of 2001, Hazzan Devin Goldenberg was elected the Congregation's cantor, succeeding Hazzan Stephen Freedman.
 When Rabbi Rosenbaum left to lead Herzl-Ner Tamid Congregation in Mercer Island, Washington in the Spring of 2002, Hazzan Goldenberg continued to lead the Congregation alone until the Fall of 2003 when he was joined by Rabbi Joel Pitkowsky.
 Rabbi Pitkowsky, a graduate of Rutgers University and who received his ordination at the JTSA in 2001, had served as assistant rabbi of Conservative Synagogue Adath Israel of Riverdale before joining Beth Israel.
 Marina Shemesh joined as cantor in 2004.
 She was succeeded in 2010 by Elise Barber, a fifth year cantorial student at Hebrew College.

 In 2014, Beth Israel hired its first female rabbi, Aviva Fellman.

+Leadership

-Rabbinical leadership
+Rabbinical

 Baruch Goldstein served as Educator from 1952 to 1964 and Assistant Rabbi from 1971 to 1973.
 He served as the rabbi of Temple Emmanuel in Wakefield, Massachusetts from 1964-1971.